 On December 16, 2019, DOT-1 Therapeutics, Inc., or DOT-1, our subsidiary, entered into an asset purchase agreement, or the Takeda Asset Agreement, with Millennium Pharmaceuticals, Inc., an affiliate of Takeda Pharmaceutical Company Limited, or Takeda.
 Pursuant to the Takeda Asset Agreement, we purchased certain technology rights and know-how related to TAK-580 (which is now tovorafenib (DAY101)), which was being developed to treat patients with primary brain tumors or brain metastases of solid tumors.
 We also received clinical inventory supplies to use in our research and development activities of such RAF-inhibitor and an assigned investigator clinical trial agreement.
 Takeda also assigned to us its exclusive license agreement, or the Viracta License Agreement, with Viracta Therapeutics, Inc. or Viracta (f/k/a Sunesis Pharmaceuticals, Inc.).
-Takeda also granted us a worldwide, sublicensable exclusive license under specified patents and know-how and non-exclusive license under other patents and know-how generated by Takeda under the Takeda Asset Agreement or otherwise through practice of the technology assigned or licensed to us under the Takeda Asset Agreement and commercialize products containing tovorafenib (DAY101) in all fields of use.
-We also granted Takeda an exclusive license under the technology assigned or licensed to us under the Takeda Asset Agreement and a non-exclusive license under any patents and know-how generated by us under the Takeda Asset Agreement or otherwise through the practice of the technology assigned or licensed to us under the Takeda Asset Agreement, in each case, only for Takeda to develop, manufacture and commercialize products containing tovorafenib (DAY101) in the field excluded from our license grant.
+Takeda also granted us a worldwide, sublicensable exclusive license under specified patents and know-how and non-exclusive license under other patents and know-how generated by Takeda under the Takeda Asset Agreement or otherwise through practice of the technology assigned or licensed to us under the Takeda Asset Agreement, in each case, to develop, manufacture and commercialize products containing tovorafenib (DAY101) in all fields of use.
+We also granted Takeda an exclusive license under the technology assigned or licensed to us under the Takeda Asset Agreement, in each case, to develop, manufacture and commercialize products containing tovorafenib (DAY101) in all fields of use.
+We also granted to us under the Takeda Asset Agreement, in each case, only for Takeda to develop, manufacture and commercialize products containing tovorafenib (DAY101) in the field excluded from our license grant.
 This grant back license to Takeda was terminated at the time of Conversion in connection with the Millennium Stock Exchange Agreement.

-In consideration for the sale and assignment of assets and the grant of the license under the Takeda Asset Agreement, DOT-1 made an upfront payment of \$1.0 million in cash and issued 9,857,143 shares of Series A redeemable convertible preferred stock in DOT-1 in December 2019.
+In consideration for the sale and assignment of assets and the grant of the license under the Takeda Asset Agreement, DOT-1 made an upfront payment of \$1.0 million in cash and issued 9,857,143 shares of Series A redeemable convertible preferred stock in

+DOT-1 in December 2019.
 The fair value of issued shares was estimated as \$9.9 million, based on the price paid by other investors for issued shares in the Series A financing of DOT-1.
 Pursuant to the terms of the Millennium Stock Exchange Agreement, or the Millennium Stock Exchange Agreement, Takeda agreed to exchange 9,857,143 shares of Series A redeemable convertible preferred stock of DOT-1 for 6,470,382 shares of the Company's common stock pursuant to and contingent upon the effectiveness of the Conversion on May 26, 2021.